Statistical Uncertainty Principle in Stochastic Dynamics

+to the steady-state pair probability $\pi_{i}K_{j|i}$ in the long-term limit $T\rightarrow\infty$.
+These laws of large number for Markov chains are the direct extension from the i.i.d. sample of distribution to correlated-data produced by Markov processes.

+Now, similar to the i.i.d. case \citep{cheng_asymptotic_2021,lu_emergence_2022}, a key to derive MaxEnt is that the frequency $f_{ij}$ has an asymptotical distribution with an exponential form under a prior Markov chain model with probability $\mathbb{Q}$ \citep{barato_formal_2015}:

-The matrix $R_{j|i}$ is our prior transition matrix that defines our prior model $\mathbb{P}$, and the matrix $p_{j|i}$ is the empirical transition matrix calculated by $p_{ij}/\sum_{k\in\mathcal{X}}p_{ik}$.
-Then, the GCP for Markov process again dictates ternary interpretations of the posterior joint stationary probability \citep{csiszar_conditional_1987}.
-The posterior is a) the asymptotic conditional probability \footnote{The time label $s$ is a function of $T$, chosen such that $X_{s}$ and $X_{s+1}$ are at the steady state of the process.}:
+The matrix $R_{j|i}$ is our prior transition matrix that defines our prior probability $\mathbb{Q}$, and the matrix $f_{j|i}$ is the empirical transition matrix calculated by $f_{ij}/\sum_{k\in\mathcal{X}}f_{ik}$.
+Then, we can consider three conceptually different posterior joint stationary probability \citep{csiszar_conditional_1987}, which are all mathematically equivalent in the long-term limit $T\rightarrow\infty:$